-- 1) In December 2018, the Company established Minerva Technology Co. in Belize with an investment of USD550 thousand, and reinvested in and established AEGIS LINK CORP. in USA with USD550 thousand in January 2019.
+- 1) In December 2018, the Company established Minerva Technology Co. in Belize with an investment of USD550 thousand.
+Minerva Technology Co. reinvested in and established AEGIS LINK CORP. in USA with USD500 thousand in January 2019.
 For details of the investment refer to Table 2. - 2) In May 2021, the Company established Shenzhen Richwave Technology Co.
-Ltd. in Shen Zhen with an investment of USD1,000 thousand.
+Ltd. in Shen Zhen with an investment of USD 1,000 thousand.
 Shenzhen Richwave Technology Co.
 Ltd. was renamed to Yinghon Technology Co. in September 2021.
+On February 24, 2022, the board of directors approved a capital increase of USD 1,000 thousand to Yinghon Technology Co.
+Investment Commission, MOEA approved the capital increase on April 14, 2022, and the Company completed the capital increase in June 2022.
 Information on investments in mainland China please refer to Table 3. - 3) Minerva Technology Co., Yinghon Technology Co. and AEGIS LINK CORP. were recognized based on audited financial statements.